Farm Bureau Member Pens Civil War Novel

 Revel is planning to publish a series of books inspired by Hinson’s story.

-In the Hills of Tennessee will be available from River Road Press beginning in October of 2018.
+In the Hills of Tennessee will be tentatively available in March 2019.
 To learn more about Revel, visit his website at rickrevel.com.
-You can find River Road Press online at riverroadpress.com.

 We’re giving away several copies of Revel’s book.
 For your chance to win, enter below.